 ON THE PLEASURES OF HEALTH.
 A series of popular works, 1s., each, by post 1s.
-6d. cach.
+6d. each.
 ENJOYMENT OF LIFE.
-'Health, recreation, and rational use of time.'

-CONTENTS. -Early rising; Spring and Summer mornings, Excur-sions about the Environs of Lozdon-the Parks, Lanes, Hills, sions about the link out of notion-the Farms, Lanes, Hills, Forests, Fields, High-roads, and other pleasant places, Country Trips and Rambles; the Sea; London at Night; Evenings at Home ; Music ; the Ilrama ; on Eating, Drinking, Sleeping, Bathing, Air, Rest, Ease, Occupation, &c.
+ENJOYMENT OF LIFE.
+'Health, recreation and rational use of time.'
+CONTENTS.-Early rising; Spring and Summer mornings, Excur-sions about the Environs of Lordon-the Parks, Lanes, Hills; Forests, Fields, 'High-roads, and other pleasant places, Country Trips and Rembles; the Sea; London at Night; Evenings at Home; Music; the Drama; on Eating, Drinking, Sleeping, Bathing, Air, Rest, Ease, Occupation, &c.
+U. and UL